 Cyrano declares that, if he were there, he would have picked up the scarf to make himself more of a target, because he’s a baller like that.
 Exactly.
 De Guiche thinks this is a great story, so he responds by telling the men that they’re all going to die.
 No, seriously, he’s going to sacrifice them all to 100:1 odds to serve as a distraction for other French troops.

 Next thing we know, Roxane has shown up with Ragueneau, bringing a feast for the men.
 Seeing Roxane there, de Guiche declares he will stay and fight to protect her.
 Cute, but he’s still evil.
 Roxane gets Christian alone and tells him that, actually, for a long time, she only loved him for his looks.
 The good news, she says, is that she now loves him because of his letters, because of who he really is.
 She would love him now, she adds, even if he were ugly.

 The next scene is fifteen years later.
 Roxane is living in a convent, having resigned herself to mourning the rest of her life for Christian.
-Cyrano, who once again is NOT dead and who STILL hasn’t told her the truth, visits her once a week to keep her company and to get his own dose of Lady Roxane time.
-De Guiche also visits Roxane, though he clearly has even less chance of winning her love (and also, he’s still married).
+Cyrano, who once again is not dead and who still hasn’t told her the truth, visits her once a week to keep her company and to get his own dose of Lady Roxane time.
+De Guiche also visits Roxane, though he clearly has even less of a chance of winning her love (and also, he’s still married).
 On this particular visit, though, he asks her forgiveness, which she grants.
 Then, as he’s leaving, he bumps into Le Bret and tells him that Cyrano, who has still been making enemies at court with his constant dueling, had better be careful—he may suffer an "accident" one of these days.